batect/batect/ROADMAP.md

     * JVM version
     * Docker version
     * some way to anonymously identify users (to understand usage patterns) and projects (to understand upgrade and usage patterns regardless of user)
+* security scanning for Docker images in tests and sample projects
 * use batect to build batect (self-hosting)
 * tool to visualise execution on a timeline
   * tab to show configuration as parsed